-As of December 31, 2019 and 2018, the Credit Union had a line-of-credit with Corporate One Federal Credit Union.
+As of December 31, 2020 and 2019, the Credit Union had an unused line-of-credit with Corporate One Federal Credit Union.
 The terms of the agreement require the pledging of all present and future loans and equipment as security for obligations under this line-of-credit agreement.
 The interest rate terms under this line-of-credit agreement are variable.
-The total line-of-credit was \$10,000,000 as of December 31, 2019 and 2019.
+The total line-of-credit was \$10,000,000 as of December 31, 2020 and 2019.
 There were no outstanding borrowings as of these dates.